-In essence, much of the larger project management tools have been developed for management of large teams, with long development and project cycles.
+In essence, much of the larger PM tools have been developed for the management of large teams, with long development and project cycles.

-For example, construction projects, large software development projects, production and design of buildings.
-Most of these project have complex resourcing requirements, many dependencies and need a highly complex and configurable tool to manage things.
+For example, construction work, large software development projects, production, and design of buildings.
+Most of these kinds of activities have complex resourcing requirements, many dependencies, and need a highly complex and configurable tool to manage things.

-Same goes for your web design project management software – why should you use a sledgehammer on your (smallish) projects, when there are much more suitable tools.
+Same goes for your web design project management software – why should you use a sledgehammer on your (smallish) activities, when there are much more suitable tools.

-If you are a freelancer or a small web design, digital and/or creative team, you need a tool which is simpler to use.
+If you are a freelancer or a small website design, digital and/or creative team, you need a tool that is simpler to use.

 BeeWits has been designed with freelancers and small digital agencies in mind.
 Not complex resourcing, no Gantt charts, no strict dependencies and fancy features.
 Simple, gets the job done.

 To use a cliche, built by web designers, for web designers.